 So then the interest on the money you borrowed will continue to grow and so on have scared me from borrowing money to start my business big time.

-But then again, I’ll say Aliko Dangote was a lucky guy.
+But then again, I will say Aliko Dangote was a lucky guy.
 He came from a wealthy family contrary to many believes that he came from a poor family.
 So he was able to borrow money from his uncle without fear.

 Even if Aiko Dangote squandered the money or the business he was trying to start fell apart, he would have still been able to go to bed with his eyes closed because; he borrowed the money (capital) from his uncle to back with no interest.